-IG reported that a high level of activity continued to be recorded at Reventador during 1-8 June; adverse weather conditions sometimes prevented visual confirmation.
-Seismicity was characterized by 3-23 daily explosions, volcano-tectonic and harmonic tremor events, long-period earthquakes, and signals indicating emissions.
-Gas, steam, and ash plumes, often observed multiple times a day with the webcam or reported by the Washington VAAC, rose higher than 1 km above the summit crater and drifted mainly W, NW, and NE.
-Crater incandescence and incandescent blocks rolling as far as 500 m down the S flank were occasionally observed at night.
-Lava flows on the N, NE, SE, and S flanks were active.
-The report also noted that a bulging area on the N flank first detected on 13 May had persisted.
+IG reported that a high level of activity continued to be recorded at Reventador during 29 June-6 July; adverse weather conditions sometimes prevented visual confirmation.
+Seismicity was characterized by daily explosions, harmonic tremor events, long-period earthquakes, and signals indicating emissions.
+Gas, steam, and ash plumes, often observed multiple times a day with the webcam or reported by the Washington VAAC, rose as high as 1.6 km above the summit crater and drifted mainly W, NW, and NE.
+Crater incandescence and incandescent blocks rolling down the S flank were often observed at night.

 Source: Instituto Geofï¿½sico-Escuela Politï¿½cnica Nacional (IG)

 Syndicated from Smithsonian / USGS Weekly Volcanic Activity Report